sebas77/svelto-ecs-inspector-unity/readme.md

 Q. why is there a UnityDLL~ folder in the package?

 A. folders ending with ~ are ignored by Unity.
-You must copy the AkroGame.ECS.Analyzer.dll to your Asset folder or any folder with an asmdef file that uses Svelto.
+You must copy the AkroGame.ECS.Analyzer.dll and install the package https://github.com/merryyellow/code-analysis-3-11